gamemanual0/gm0/source/docs/software/control-system-internals.rst

 the sdk when calling normal hardware-access methods.

 .. note::
-   Bulk reads can still be accessed by calling ``LynxModule.getBulkInputData()`` method, however if one wishes to use bulk reads (which we highly recommend) using ``AUTO`` or ``MANUAL`` modes is simpler.
+   Bulk reads can still be accessed by calling the ``LynxModule.getBulkInputData()`` method, however if one wishes to use bulk reads (which we highly recommend) using ``AUTO`` or ``MANUAL`` modes is simpler.